Frequently Asked Questions Regarding Our ELLs & ESL/Bilingual ProgramAre all the students in bilingual education immigrants?

 Who qualifies for ESL/Bilingual services?

-Why does my child has to take the English proficiency screener upon enrollment?
+Why does my child have to take the English proficiency screener upon enrollment?